dboddie-canonical-work/rockcraft/docs/tutorials/hello-world.rst

 Run the ROCK in Docker
 ----------------------

-First, use the version of :command:`skopeo` supplied with Rockcraft to import the recently created ROCK into Docker's registry:
+First, use the version of :command:`skopeo` supplied with Rockcraft to publish the recently created ROCK to Docker's registry:

 .. literalinclude:: code/hello-world/task.yaml
     :language: bash